progit/progit/en/02-git-basics/01-chapter2.markdown

     $ git log  --after="2013-04-29T17:07:22+0200" \
               --before="2013-04-29T17:07:22+0200" --pretty=fuller --date=local

-To show all times according to e.g. French timezone, we can prefix an appropriate `TZ=..."` value to the above command (under GNU/Linux simply `TZ="Europe/Paris"`):
+To show all times according to the timezone of New Zealand, we can prefix an appropriate `TZ=..."` value to the above command (under GNU/Linux simply `TZ="Pacific/Auckland"`):

-    $ TZ="CET-1CEST,M3.5.0,M10.5.0/3"             \
+    $ TZ="NZST-12NZDT,M9.5.0,M4.1.0/3"            \
       git log  --after="2013-04-29T17:07:22+0200" \
               --before="2013-04-29T17:07:22+0200" --pretty=fuller --date=local